 They appear every time tragedies happen.
 You must have seen the demonstration of malasakit during typhoon Ondoy.
 There were many who endured sleepless nights just because they wanted to help.

 I see the manifestations of it every day in small, oftentimes invisible ways.
 But those who have it cannot unsee them when they happen.

 An old woman could not cross the street and a young girl helped her.
 Not really a big thing for the young girl, but it was a great help to the old woman.

 We can create a culture of caring in the workplace.

-An employee with malasakit takes full ownership of the success and failure of an organization, of a community, and of a nation.
+An employee with malasakit takes full ownership of the success and failure of an organization, a community, and a nation.
 They work because they know that doing so will make an impact on others.

 It is great to see people who care for each other during the good times too.

 15 Behaviors Demonstrate Malasakit